MichalGadomski/todo-task/README.md

 <p>No package:</br>

 - class Main<br/>
-It is used to initialize and run program.
+It is used to initialize and run program.</p>

+<b>Files with logs</b>

+<p>In this repository you can find files "Log.png" and "Test_results.png".
+The first one displays the console output of both problems from the content of the task.
+The second one shows that this application passed exemplary tests.